Priority Needs for Residents and Displaced

-As UNICEF reported; the North-West Syrian region is home to 2.5 million people whose majority live in extreme poverty.
-The needs of the people in this area are immense and require quick response to save lives and meet their essential needs.
+As UNICEF reported, the North-West Syrian region is home to 2.5 million people whose majority live in extreme poverty.
+The needs of the people in this area are immense and require quick responses to save lives and meet their essential needs.

 The most urgent needs for those displaced populations are related to…